 Take a look at the neighborhood’s attractions here.

 What I Didn’t Like About EMC2

-If you’re staying with someone other than your significant other, this “peekaboo” shower might be a bit awkward for you as the only thing that separates shower from bed is a curtain
+If you’re staying with someone other than your significant other, this “peekaboo” shower might be a bit awkward for you as the only thing that separates the shower from the bed is a curtain.